nfrechette/nfrechette.github.io/_posts/2017-12-29-acl_research_arithmetic.md

 ![Float32 VS Float64 Stat Summary](/public/acl/arithmetic_float32_float64_summary.png)

 As it turns out, the small accuracy loss from *float32* arithmetic has a barely measurable impact on the memory footprint for CMU and a **0.6%** reduction for Paragon.
-However, the compression (and decompression) time is much slower.
+However, the compression (and decompression) time is much faster.

-The max error for CMU and Paragon is slightly improved for the majority of the clips but not by a significant margin and **4** exotic Paragon clips end up with a worse error.
+With *float64*, the max error for CMU and Paragon is slightly improved for the majority of the clips but not by a significant margin and **4** exotic Paragon clips end up with a worse error.

 ![Float32 VS Float64 Max Error Distribution](/public/acl/arithmetic_max_error_distribution.png)